Jason Kander on “Hooah to Harrumph: Stuff I Learned on the Road from Soldier to Politician”

 Let’s have a conversation about everyday courage (since it seems to be seriously lacking in politics at the moment) and how we reinject it into American politics by refocusing our debate on right and wrong.
 Also, we’ll address why so many veterans are now entering politics and what sort of a difference it might make for progress and bipartisanship.
 I’ll be joined by Missouri Democratic Party Chairman Stephen Webber.
 Stephen served two tours in Iraq as a Marine and two terms with me in the Missouri House of Representatives, followed by two far less fun terms in the Missouri House without me.
 He’s also a badass and one of my closest friends.

 Special Guest: Stephen Webber, Missouri Democratic Party Chairman

 Session 3 (October 11): So you want to be in politics?
 Good! | RSVP

 I’ve batted 3 for 4 in elections, so let’s talk about my favorite moments from campaigning, as well as the two jobs a lot of you are probably interested in: Candidate and campaign manager.
 Yes, they’re very different.
 We’ll discuss the work of Let America Vote (the campaign I’m engaged in today) and how it came into being.

-Special Guest: Executive Director of Let America Vote, Abe Rakov (Abe was also the campaign manager for both my statewide campaigns).
+Special Guest: Executive Director of Let America Vote, Abe Rakov.
+Abe is also former campaign manager for Kander’s statewide campaigns.